gravitational/teleport/docs/3.1/admin-guide.md

 ## Labeling Nodes

 In addition to specifying a custom nodename, Teleport also allows for the application of arbitrary key:value pairs to each node, called labels.
 There are two kinds of labels:

-1. `static labels` never change while the `teleport` process is running.
-You may want to label nodes with their physical location, the Linux distribution, etc.
+1. `static labels` do not change over time, while `teleport` process is running.
+Examples of static labels are physical location of nodes, name of the environment (staging vs production), etc.

+2. `dynamic labels` also known as "label commands" allow to generate labels at runtime.
-2. `label commands` or "dynamic labels" allow you to execute an external command on a node at a configurable frequency.
-The output of that command becomes the value of such label.
-Examples include reporting a kernel version, load averages, time after reboot, etc.
+   Teleport will execute an external command on a node at a configurable frequency and the output of a command becomes the label value.
+Examples include reporting load averages, presence of a process, time after last reboot, etc.

 There are two ways to configure node labels.